MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

     });
 ```

-In this example, the base URL will be `https://custom-server.com/v1`, overriding the server URL specified in the OpenAPI document or the server URL from which the document was loaded.
+In this example, the base URL will be `https://custom-server.com/v1`, overriding the server URL specified in the OpenAPI document and the server URL from which the document was loaded.

 ## Authentication

 Most REST APIs require authentication to access their resources.
 Semantic Kernel provides a mechanism that enables you to integrate
 a variety of authentication methods required by OpenAPI plugins.

-This mechanism relies on an authentication callback function, which is invoked before each REST API request.
+This mechanism relies on an authentication callback function, which is invoked before each API request.
 This callback function has
 access to the HttpRequestMessage object, representing the HTTP request that will be sent to the API.
 You can use this object to add
 authentication credentials to the request.
 The credentials can be added as headers, query parameters, or in the request body, depending
 on the authentication method used by the API.

 You need to register this callback function when adding the OpenAPI plugin to the kernel.
 The following code snippet demonstrates
-how to register the authentication callback function and how to use it to authenticate the request:
+how to register it to authenticate requests:

 ```csharp
 static Task AuthenticateRequestAsyncCallback(HttpRequestMessage request, CancellationToken cancellationToken = default)